SethuRamanOmanakuttan/mailchain-newsletter-app/README.md

 - `npm run dev`: Runs both the client and server in development mode.

-# Navigation and User Options
+# App Navigation and User Options

 The application offers two main functionalities which are accessed through the 'User' and 'Admin' options on the landing page.

 ## User Option

 In the 'User' section, users can subscribe to the mailing list.
-Upon submission of their address, they will receive a confirmation email.
+You can use any valid Mailchain address to Subscribe to the newsletter.
+Upon submission of the address, they will receive a confirmation email.
 Once the email is confirmed, the user will be added to the mailing list and will receive newsletters sent by the admin.

 ## Admin Option